kalanaS95/Light-Weight-DIFT/README.md

 Screengrab is a malicious program written in C language which has the ability to takescreenshot(s) of the host computer without the user’s permission.
-Screengrab has the abilityto occasionally take screenshot(s) of the victim system and send selected screenshot(s) to an attacker specified server.
+Screengrab has the abilityto occasionally take screenshot(s) of the victim system and send selected screenshot(s) to an adversary specified server.
 For the purpose of analysis scenarios presented, screengrab was configured to send the captured screenshot(s) to the local- host’s(http://127.0.0.1) ”/home/kalana/Desktop” directory aliong with the file name ”attack”appended with the time stamp when the screenshot was taken.